Assistant Professor, English and Africana Studies

 I study twentieth-century and contemporary African American and American Literatures; Global Black Literature; Holocaust Literature; Genocide Literature; Human Rights Literature; and Comparative Race and Ethnicity Studies to produce work that intertwines scholarship and activism and highlights how literature can combat genocide, its precursors, and its reverberations.

-My book manuscript is a transnational literary history of how the concept of genocide has been used in relation to Black communities in Post-Holocaust Era writing.
-Additionally, my recently published article, “Fatal Categorizations,” examines “passing” in twentieth-century African American literature (Nella Larsen’s 1929 novel, Passing) alongside twenty-first century writing about Japanese American internment (Jamie Ford’s 2009 novel, Hotel on the Corner of Bitter and Sweet).
-In January of 2021, “Fatal Categorizations” was awarded the South Atlantic Review Essay Prize.
-I also contributed a chapter, “(Re-)Framing Black Women’s Liberation,” to a forthcoming volume, Editing the Harlem Renaissance.
+Regarding additional forthcoming and recent scholarship, I was an invited contributor to a special issue of Central European History entitled “A Reusable Past: Explaining the Prominence of the Third Reich in Current U.S. Discourse” (Forthcoming: Winter 2022).
+The special issue features a written forum in which professors of Genocide Studies respond to urgent questions about the relationship between Nazi Germany and the contemporary United States.
+Additionally, my South Atlantic Review essay, “Fatal Categorizations,” which examines “passing” in twentieth-century African American literature alongside twenty-first century writing about Japanese American incarceration during World War II, was awarded the South Atlantic Review Essay Prize in January of 2021.
+I also contributed a chapter, “(Re)Framing Black Women’s Liberation,” to Editing the Harlem Renaissance (2021).
 In the chapter, I examine how contemporary editorial frameworks impact our understanding of the literature of twentieth-century Black women authors, including Nella Larsen and Zora Neale Hurston.